LBYPatrick/YAMATO/README.md

 ### 4. Why putting an anime picture in README?

-Is there any one who doesn't like anime?
-I force all of you to say no.
+Is there any one who hates anime?
+I force all of you to like anime.